jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

     /**
      * @brief Process radio IRQ.
      *
-     * This function calls the @ref ieee802154_cb_t::cb function with all
+     * This function calls the @ref ieee802154_cb_t::cb function with
-     * the corresponding events.
+     * the corresponding event type.
      *
      * @note if the device is sleeping, this function should do nothing *